What is jet?

 - Polished it with blue polish on a buffer wheel.
 I actually bought a rat tail to fit onto the end of my bench grinder and a soft buffing wheel.

-- I finished some of the more intricate details with a dremmel type tool with a very small buffing wheel
+- You can find pieces with the imprint of the original wood grain.
+I finished some of these more intricate details with a dremmel type tool with a very small buffing wheel rather than sanding them out.

 You could put a buffing wheel on an electric drill.
 Clearly if you have no powered tools you could do it all manually.